9th Five Year Plan (Vol-2)

 9.31 Emphasis should be on (a) sustainable re-development of traditional agro-eco-systems of hill communities building upon traditional knowledge and technology.
 For this purpose a sharp departure from the conventional approach of the traditionally trained agricultural scientists is required; (b) Further elaboration and refinement of "Joint Forest Management Plan".
 One of the important elements of these two activities should be conserving bio-diversity and their sustainable use by local communities.
 Species selection for forestry would be based on sustainable maintenance of soil-fertility, soil, water management and the socio-economic needs of the local communities.
 The policy of reservation of forest would also need review because population pressure on de-reserved hill slopes has been increasing leading to ecological imbalances.

-7. Medical & Health Facilities
+7. Medical and Health Facilities

 9.32 Innovative approaches to family planning and welfare to contain population growth at sustainable levels, have to be adopted.
 The national programmes for fighting diseases endemic to hill areas such as Goitre, Malaria, Respiratory diseases, etc. would be strengthened.
 The problems of lack of trained medical personnel and lack of proper facility would be mitigated to a certain extent by educating traditional para-medical practitioners and equipping them with necessary skills and equipments.